aibor/virtrun/README.md

 The absolute path to the kernel must be given by flag `-kernel`.
 Make sure the kernel matches the architecture of your binaries and the QEMU binary.

+Virtrun supports different QEMU IO transport types.
+Which is needed depends on the kernel and machine type used.
 By default, the most likely correct IO transport is chosen automatically.
 It can be set manually with the flag `-transport`.
 With amd64 `pci` is usually the right one.
 With arm64 and riscv64 it is `mmio`. `isa` can be tried as a fallback, in case there is no output ("Error: run: guest did not print init exit code").

 The Ubuntu kernels work out of the box and have all necessary features compiled in.